neuralmagic/deepsparse/README.md

 For details of training sparse models for deployment with DeepSparse, [check out SparseML](https://github.com/neuralmagic/sparseml).

+### ✨NEW✨ DeepSparse ARM Alpha 💪

+Neural Magic is bringing performant deep learning inference to ARM CPUs!
+In our recent product release, we launched alpha support for DeepSparse on AWS Graviton and Ampere.
+We are working towards a general release across ARM server, embedded, and mobile platforms in 2023.

+**If you would like to trial the alpha or want early access to the general release, [sign up for the waitlist](https://neuralmagic.com/deepsparse-arm-waitlist/).**

 ## Installation

 DeepSparse is available in two editions: